 This scroll was specially prepared for one of the farthest flung and most remarkable religious communities of history: the Chinese Jews of Kaifeng.
 For a thousand years they are said to have maintained an outpost of Judaism on the banks of the Yellow River, but ended up as victims of their own success at integrating with other Chinese.
-The scroll has been fully digitised.

 How come Jews were living in China?

 Formerly known as Bianliang, Kaifeng was one of the seven ancient capitals of China.
 It is in eastern Henan province deep in the middle of China, on the banks of the Yellow River.